-It is permitted to stay together in public spaces, in privately used rooms and on privately used land with members of one's own household and additionally with members of another household, as long as the total number of persons does not exceed five.
-Children under 14 years, fully vaccinated persons and those who have recovered from Corona within the past six months do not count.
+Sharing public spaces, privately used rooms and privately used land with members of one's own household and additionally with members of other households is permitted, as long as the total number of persons does not exceed ten.
+Children under 14 years of age, fully vaccinated persons and those who have recovered from Corona within the past six months are not counted.

 Wearing a mouth and nose protection is obligatory in Munich on public transport and in all shops.
 Since 18 January an FFP2 mask is obligatory here.
 Non-compliance will be prosecuted under criminal law.

 The ban on the consumption of alcohol in the open air in the city centre has been lifted, but has been replaced in each case by a ban on glass bottles, jugs etc. at night.
 You can find out the exact regulations on the city portal muenchen.de.